Welcome to today's edition of the Rush 24-7 podcast.

 I've been invited every year for the last eight years.

-I I've not been invited to the White House Christmas party that's thrown annually for the media.
+I've not been invited to the White House Christmas party that's thrown annually for the media.

-And I saw last week that there are going to be like 17 or 19 different White House parties this year, with the last party being a party thrown uh for the residents staff.
+And I saw last week that there are going to be like 17 or 19 different White House parties this year, with the last party being a party thrown for the residents staff.

-Show up and make them not let me in.
+And I thought, well, maybe I could crash it, show up, and make them not let me in.

 And then start, you know, raising all the hell.